zerovolts/kanjibenkyo/README.md

 # 漢字勉強 (kanjibenkyō)
 This project (lit.
 "Chinese Character Study" in Japanese) is a Japanese language study application that aims to make your progress on each character or word trackable over time.
-I plan to add gamification features in the future to further incentivise study. https://kanjibenkyo.com

 ## Getting Started
 ```